BaoAdrian/Tic-Tac-Toe/README.md

             // Access player names within this file and sets the value(s) in destination view controller destinationVC.playerOneName = self.playerOneName
-            destinationVC.playerTwoName  = self.playerTwoName // Optional based on selectin (one or two players)
+            destinationVC.playerTwoName  = self.playerTwoName // Optional based on selection (one or two players)
         }
     }
   ```